ghost59/Oblivion/README.md

 Oblivion is a cli and a tui for capturing quick ideas.

 delete the Oblivion folder when use python Oblivion.py init to start from scratch.
+Run Python Oblivion.py [Enter a command]  [Enter any required text for add or query]

 Oblivion commands:
 add: Adds a thought to your Markdown file.